bk/historia/readme.md

-# Wmk Story
+# Historia

-Wmk Story is a theme for [wmk](https://github.com/bk/wmk) based on the single-page HTML template [Story](https://html5up.net/story) by [HTML5 UP](https://html5up.net).
+Historia is a theme for [wmk](https://github.com/bk/wmk) based on the single-page HTML template [Story](https://html5up.net/story) by [HTML5 UP](https://html5up.net).

-Although Wmk Story is primarily intended for a single-page website, it is possible to use it for a multiple-page site as well by configuring a main menu for navigation (using `site.with_topmenu` -- see below).
+Although Historia is primarily intended for a single-page website, it is possible to use it for a multiple-page site as well by configuring a main menu for navigation (using `site.with_topmenu` -- see below).
 However, the theme is probably not a good fit for a blog site.

-A demo of the theme can be seen [here](https://wmk-story.baldr.net/).
+A demo of the theme can be seen [here](https://historia.baldr.net/).

 ## Configuration

-Installation is the same as any other wmk theme: clone, link or copy into `themes` and put the line `theme: wmk-story` into `wmk_config.yaml`.
+Installation is the same as any other wmk theme: clone, link or copy into `themes` and put the line `theme: historia` into `wmk_config.yaml`.

 The following keys in the `site` portion of `wmk_config.yaml` are used by the
 theme: